shiyu3169/react-redux-example/README.md

+## Project
+This is a trivial exaple for React-Redux to help students understand redux.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>